 Formerly known as benign hypermobility joint syndrome (BHJS), the condition can cause pain or discomfort after exercise.
 It’s usually not part of any disease.

-Children or young adults with hypermobility sometimes have joint pain.
+Children or young adults with hypermobility have joint pain.

 Some people also have mild swelling in the affected joints, especially during the late afternoon, at night, or after exercise or activity.
 That swelling may come and go within hours.